Kmetija 2018

-Kmetija 2018 (The Farm 2018) was the eighth season of the Slovene version of The Farm, a reality television show based on the Swedish television series of the similar name.
-This season's twist is that in addition to new contestants, some of the contestants are reality television stars from different series.
+Kmetija 2018 (The Farm 2018) was the ninth season of the Slovene version of The Farm, a reality television show based on the Swedish television series of the similar name.
+The season is filmed in Velika Polana where the main twist in this season is that in addition to new contestants, some of the contestants are reality television stars from different series.
 Unbeknownst to the other contestants, former Kmetija contestants are also returning.
 These contestants have to try to convince the other contestants that they are ordinary traders looking for supplies, whilst stealing the supplies for themselves.
-The season premiered on 24 September 2018 on POP TV.
+The season premiered on 24 September 2018 on POP TV and concluded with a live finale on 15 December 2018 in Ljubljana where former Survivor contestant Franko Bajc won in the final duel against former Kmetija winner Denis Toplak to win €50,000 and the title of Kmetija 2018.

 Finishing order

-All contestants entered on Day 1.